 The third step is meeting with your advisor.
 Before you leave your advisor appointment, either have your classes in your enrollment cart or written out on a Schedule of Classes form.
 On the form should be the Call Number, Subject Caption, Course Number, Section Number and have your advisor sign.

 Your fourth step in the online registration process is to log onto AccessAU when your appointment time comes and enroll for classes.
+Your appointment time may be found at your Student Center screen.
+Look for the Enrollment Dates box on the right of the page and click on details to see when your enrollment appointment begins.

 Things to Remember when Registering for Classes: